 Organisations are now required to have an understanding of the Privacy Act, to have privacy policies and to have means in place to deal with compliance and issues that might arise under the Act.
 Our experience is that many organisations are unaware of their obligations under the Act and are not compliant with it.

-The recent amendment to the Privacy Act will become effective on 22 February 2018.
-There will be an obligation to disclose significant data breaches both to the individuals who are the subject of the breach and to the Office of the Australian Information Commissioner.
+The recent amendment to the Privacy Act came into effect on 22 February 2018.
+There is now an obligation to disclose significant data breaches both to the individuals who are the subject of the breach and to the Office of the Australian Information Commissioner.

 Organisations are now required to make various changes to their existing Privacy Act regimes, and to put into place response plans for the contingency that there is a breach.
 The risk of breach is very real.